joshtyf/inky/README.md

 ## Progress

+### 03/04/2025

+Updated the undo functionality to delete the last typed word instead of a single character.
+I am currently tracking the changes using a `changeStart` and `changeLen` variable.
+Undoes are stored whenever there's a new whitespace or newline.
+Recalculating the cursor and indices was really difficult and I'm pretty sure my code is still imperfect (there's probably an edge case that I'm not accounting for).

+In the process of implementing, I made huge changes to the code and fixed a lot of bugs (largely index errors).
+I'm sure I will catch more bugs when I try to implement undo delete.

+Also, I'm not sure if I will be satisfied to implement my undo as a stack.
+I looked at some references like vim and other text editors (and plugins), and the action history is stored as a tree.
+Also, the undo chain is "append only" -- every undo action just creates an inverse of the last action and appends to the history, rather than reversing the last action.
+While I understand the benefits, I decided to just keep it simple for now.

 ### 30/03/2025

 Implemented a very naive undo functionality.
 I thought I could use a simple command pattern, however my commands are either cursor movements or editing 1 byte at a time.
 This makes the undo function a very terrible user experience.
 After playing around with other text editors like Apple Notes, I realised that undo should at least delete the last typed word or if the content is bulk inserted (e.g. pasting), it should delete the entire pasted content.
 Such a functionality is way harder to implement and I will need to rethink my design.
 Unfortunately, there is not a lot of information readily available online for me to consult.
 I did find a few good ones that point me in a general direction, but not enough to implement a good solution.
 Life's tough.